bitwarden/test-the-web/client/docs/forms/identity/address-na-spec.md

 ---
-slug: address-na
+slug: address-spec-simple
-title: address form (North America)
+title: spec-compliant address form (North America)
-sidebar_label: address (NA)
+sidebar_label: address (NA, spec)
-sidebar_position: 1
-description: an address form without validation for North America that will POST on submit
+description: an address form that is structured to conform with the standard autocomplete spec, and contains valid autocomplete attributes on all fields
 ---

 <div class="container margin-vert--xl">